Board of Directors

-Chief Scott Snow serves currently as the Chief of Police for the City of Reading and is the president of The Shield.
-He has been a member of law enforcement for over 25 years.
+Chief Scott Snow serves currently as Chief Ranger for the Great Parks of Hamilton County and is the president of The Shield.
+He has been a member of law enforcement for over 31 years.
 Chief Snow believes in servant leadership and setting the best example he can for those around him.
 He supports The Shield because should an officer fall in the line of duty, they can rest assured that The Shield will stand behind the family and provide the support they need.

 Chief Rich Wallace, Treasurer

 Chief Richard D. Hines is The Shield’s benefits coordinator and Mariemont’s Chief of Police.
 Serving in the police force is important to Chief Hines because he feels it gives him an opportunity to give back to the community.
 Chief Hines has always enjoyed helping people, and he considers his job a rewarding profession.
 For Chief Hines, The Shield represents a symbol of protection.
 He says the organization functions to ease the pain of financial loss or burden to those in need.

 Chief John “Satch” Coletta currently served for 32 years as an officer for the Delhi Township police department.
 In the 1970s Chief Coletta’s friend, John Bechtol, was killed in the line of duty.
 Bechtol and Coletta had been next-door neighbors, and they attended the police academy together.
 Although The Shield wasn’t around in 1970, Coletta is sure his widow and son could have used immediate financial help.